storesafe/cordova-sqlite-storage/README.md

 - Close/delete database bugs described below.
 - When a database is opened and deleted without closing, the iOS version is known to leak resources.
 - It is NOT possible to open multiple databases with the same name but in different locations (iOS version).
+- Incorrect or missing insertId/rowsAffected in results for INSERT/UPDATE/DELETE SQL statements with extra semicolon(s) in the beginning for Android (android.database implementation)
+- readTransaction does *not* reject modification SQL statements with extra semicolon(s) in the beginning
 - Problems reported with PhoneGap Build in the past:
   - PhoneGap Build Hydration.
   - Apparently FIXED: ~~PhoneGap Build may fail to build the iOS version unless the name of the app starts with an uppercase and contains no spaces (see [litehelpers/Cordova-sqlite-storage#243](https://github.com/litehelpers/Cordova-sqlite-storage/issues/243); [Wizcorp/phonegap-facebook-plugin#830](https://github.com/Wizcorp/phonegap-facebook-plugin/issues/830); [phonegap/build#431](https://github.com/phonegap/build/issues/431)).~~